1926 Auckland Rugby League season: Round 6

 Frank Delgrosso left the field with a bad cut over his eye against Marist which required stitches and missed some game.
-Maurice Wetherill also missed City's match as he was sitting a plumbers exam.
-City were upset by Devonport.
+Maurice Wetherill missed City's match as he was sitting a plumbers exam, while Lou Brown and Ernest Brown were out injured.
+Meanwhile Devonport welcomed back Stan Webb, Neville St George, Lyall Stewart, and Eric (Bill) Cleaver who had all been injured earlier in the season.

 Round 7

 Hec Brisbane made return from a broken collarbone for Marist's match with Richmond.
 Roy Hardgrave of Newton also returned from his shoulder injury suffered in round 4.
+Len Scott scored five tries for Devonport in their 40-14 win over Newton.